Texas State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Georgia Southern's games have gone over 53.5 points in three of eight chances this season.
+- Georgia Southern and its opponents have combined to score more than 53.5 points in three of eight games this season.

-- Saturday's total is 10.5 points higher than the combined 43 PPG average of the two teams.
+- The combined points per game average of the two teams, 43, is 10.5 points fewer than Saturday's over/under.

-- This contest's over/under is 11.7 points fewer than the 65.2 these two squads combine to give up per game in 2021.
+- This contest's total is 11.7 points lower than the 65.2 these two squads combine to give up per game in 2021.

-- The average total in Bobcats games this season is 57.6, 4.1 points above Saturday's total of 53.5.
+- Bobcats games this season feature an average total of 57.6 points, a number 4.1 points higher than Saturday's over/under.

-- In 2021, games involving the Eagles have averaged a total of 54.1 points, 0.6 more than the set over/under in this contest.
+- The 54.1 PPG average total in Eagles games this season is 0.6 points more than this game's over/under.

 Texas State Stats and Trends

-- In Texas State's nine games this season, it has five wins against the spread.
+- Texas State has five wins against the spread in nine games this season.

-- The Bobcats have covered the spread once this season when favored by 2.5 points or more (in two chances).
+- The Bobcats have been favored by 2.5 points or more two times this season and covered the spread in one of them.

-- Texas State's games this year have hit the over on four of nine set point totals (44.4%).
+- Texas State's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

-- Texas State is 1-1 against the spread and 1-1 overall in games when it records more than 31.8 points.
+- Texas State is 1-1 against the spread and 1-1 overall this season when the team notches more than 31.8 points.

-- This year, the Bobcats have turned the ball over 18 times, 12 more than the Eagles' takeaways (6).
+- The Bobcats have turned the ball over 18 times this season, 12 more turnovers than the Eagles have forced (6).

 - Find the latest spread and moneyline odds for Texas State at SISportsbook.